Rajah Sulaiman Movement

 The Rajah Sulaiman Movement was an organization in the Philippines, founded in 1991.
+The organization is also referred to as the Rajah Solaiman Movement and Rajah Sulayman Movement.
 According to the Philippine government, the group's militants were trained and financed by Jemaah Islamiah and Abu Sayyaf, a terrorist group with links to the Al-Qaeda.

 On October 16, 2024, the group's founder Hilarion Del Rosario Santos III, was convicted by a Philippine court for participating in the 2000 Sipadan kidnappings and was sentenced to life imprisonment.